Skip to main content

 • Inbound port TCP 8442 (HTTPS) must be open to be able to access the REST API.

-Those ports can be changed in the Peer Management Center Preferences under the General Configuration section.
-You also can set / update the firewall rules from there.
+Those ports can be changed in the Peer Management Center Preferences dialog, under the General Configuration section.
+You also can set/update the firewall rules from there.

 • Inbound and Outbound port TCP 61617 must be open for TLS/SSL communication between Peer Brokers.